wenjian0202/mod-abm-2.0/README.md

 An exmaple command line for running the simulation is:
 ```
-./build/main "./config/platform.yml" "../osrm/map/hongkong.osrm" "./config/demand.yml"
+./build/main "./config/platform.yml" "../osrm/map/hongkong.osrm" "./config/demand.yml" 1
 ```
-Note that the `main()` function takes three arguments: platform config file, pre-processed map data file (in `.osrm` format, not to confuse with the raw `.osm.pbf` file) and demand config file.
-You can customize the config files to, for example, change fleet size, or use a different demand matrix.
+Note that the `main()` function takes three compulsory arguments: platform config file, pre-processed map data file (in `.osrm` format, not to confuse with the raw `.osm.pbf` file) and demand config file.
+You can customize the input config files to, for example, change fleet size, or use a different demand matrix.
+An additional optional argument is the seed to the random number generator.
+Using the same seed in multiple runs allows for reproducing the same sim results deterministically.
+If not provided, the system will use the current time as seed (and you end up having fresh results in each new run).

 The simulation runs and outputs a report.
 An example report is found below:
 ```